GRIN disorder

-GRIN disorders (also GRIN-related disorders) are a group of neurodevelopmental disorders that result from mutations in genes coding for subunits of an N-methyl-D-aspartate (NMDA) receptor, which leads to dysfunction of glutamate signaling.
+GRIN disorders (abbreviation for Glutamate Receptor Ionotropic, NMDA related disorders) are a group of neurodevelopmental disorders that result from mutations in genes coding for subunits of an N-methyl-D-aspartate (NMDA) receptor, which leads to dysfunction of glutamate signaling.
 GRIN disorders are universally characterized by a varying degree of developmental delay and intellectual disability, as well as epileptic seizures.
 Other clinical features vary depending on the affected gene and may include muscular hypotonia, spasticity, and movement disorders.
 GRIN disorders are confirmed with genetic testing and managed symptomatically since there is currently no cure for the disorder.

 Presentation

 Clinical features of GRIN-related disorders typically include intellectual disability and epilepsy along with other neurological and/or neuropsychiatric features, such as movement disorders, autism spectrum disorder, and problems with muscle tone.
 The table below features some symptoms that can be present in disorders associated with particular genes, but the occurrence and severity of these symptoms are variable.
 There are only a few cases reported for GRIN2D-related disorder so far; therefore, listed features may not accurately reflect the spectrum of findings in this disorder.